-- 2. Implementation guidance is needed to promote an understanding of the flexibility in the application of the standards as it relates to: - a) Recognition requirements related to programmatic, managerial, administrative, and other elements of program costs1 incurred during the G-PP&E lifecycle, the required levels of precision, and acceptable methods for recognizing those costs (i.e., capital costs captured on the Balance Sheet or period expense costs captured on the Statement of Net Costs [SNC]), - b) The concept of a cost accumulation and allocation decision framework (i.e., acceptable methods of accumulating, assigning, and reporting cost data), and - c) Management's role in applying the cost accumulation, assignment, and allocation decision framework. - 3.
-The accounting standards and related basis for conclusions consistently recognize management's role in interpreting and applying generally accepted accounting principles (GAAP) (i.e., management's decision framework) to its respective entity's operational environment.
-The standards are meant to provide wide-ranging, reasonable, and consistent principles for reporting entities to operate within and to apply, respectively.
-For example, paragraph 3 of SFFAS 4, Managerial Cost Accounting Standards and Concepts, states, "These standards are based on sound cost accounting concepts and are broad enough to allow maximum flexibility for agency managers to develop costing methods that are best suited to their operational environment." - 4.
-Consistent with "management's decision framework" (see Decision Framework Flowchart at Appendix C), this technical release is intended to reemphasize the "framework" aspect of the managerial cost accounting concepts and standards as they relate to G-PP&E cost accounting and reporting as outlined in SFFAS 6 and SFFAS 4.
+- 2. The implementation guidance promotes an understanding of organizational considerations that affect the application of the standards for general property, plant, and equipment (G-PP&E) except for internal use software.
+The implementation guidance relates to: - a.
+Recognition requirements for programmatic, managerial, administrative, and other elements of program costs1 incurred during the G-PP&E lifecycle, decisions regarding the granularity of cost information, and acceptable methods for recognizing those costs (i.e., capital costs captured on the Balance Sheet or period expense costs captured on the Statement of Net Costs [SNC]), - b.
+The concept of a cost accumulation and allocation decision framework (i.e., acceptable methods of accumulating, assigning, and reporting cost data), and - c.
+Management's role in applying the cost accumulation, assignment, and allocation decision framework.